nmparfyonov/git-server/README.md

 ### Configuration
 Configuration is done using the container's environment variables:
 * `SSH_PUBLIC_KEYS` - public SSH keys for accessing repositories, separated by commas.
 A single key can be specified.
-Running without this variable is allowed if the `authorized_keys` file containing SSH keys is mounted as `authorized_keys:/home/git/.ssh/authorized_keys`.
+Running without this variable is allowed if the `authorized_keys` file containing SSH keys is mounted as `authorized_keys:/home/git/.ssh/authorized_keys` or git user password is set.
 * `GIT_REPOS_NAME` - list of repositories to be created, separated by commas.
 A single repository can be specified.
 This can be left empty, in which case a default repository named `configs` will be created.
 * `GIT_REPOS_DIR` - root directory for repositories.
 Running without this variable is allowed, in which case the directory `/repos` will be created.
+* `GIT_USER_PASSWORD` - git user password for accessing repositories.
+Running without this variable is allowed if SSH key is set.

 ### Starting the Server
 1. Edit the environment variable file [`.env`](./.env).